kintrix007/play-next/features.md

 - `--with <app>`, `-w`
   - only affects 'play' and 'open' mode
 - `--verbose`, `-v`
-  - only affects 'link' and 'info'
+  - only affects 'create', 'link' and 'info'
 - `--status <status>`, `-s`
   - set the status to `status` when creating the series
   - only affects 'create' mode